django/deps/draft/orm-improvements-for-composite-pk.rst

 ``CompositeField`` alone (e.g. database creation or certain features of ``model._meta``).

-In light of these findings I am convinced that a better approach would be to first do the required refactor of ``ForeignKey`` and implement CompositeField as the next step.
+I am convinced that a better approach would be to Improve Field API and later imlement VirtualField type to first do the required refactor of ``ForeignKey`` and implement CompositeField as the next step.
 This will result in a better maintainable development branch and a cleaner revision history, making it easier to review the work before its eventual inclusion into Django.

 New split out Field API